DavidMBK/Steam-Trading-Cards/README.md

 ## Installation - With Prompt

 1. Clone this repository in a folder: `git clone `
-*  if the command doesn't work, install Git : https://git-scm.com/download/win or else just download the folder as it is.
+*  if the command doesn't work, install Git : https://git-scm.com/download/win; otherwise, simply download the folder as is.
 2. Enter the project directory: `cd your-project-name`
 3. Install dependencies: `pip install -r requirements.txt`